getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/) theme

 == Changelog ==

+= 2.5.1 =
+* Bug fix in the carousel shortcode product pricing display in `admin/wp-dispensary-shortcodes.php`
+* Bug fix in the carousel shortcode product total THC display for Edibles in `admin/wp-dispensary-shortcodes.php`
+* Updated text strings for localization in `admin/wp-dispensary-admin-settings.php`
+* Updated `.pot` file with new text strings for localization in `languages/wp-dispensary.pot`

 = 2.5 =
 * Added multiple helper functions in `admin/wp-dispensary-functions.php`